 Spread into a single layer, cut-side down, and roast in hot oven until tender and browned, 14-16 minutes.

 While Brussels sprouts roast, make bang bang sauce.

 In a mixing bowl, combine mayonnaise and Sriracha (to taste).
 Set aside.

 Make the Citrus-Miso Sauce

-In another mixing bowl, stir together miso, honey, ¼ tsp. lemon zest, and ¼ tsp. lime zest until smooth.
+In another mixing bowl, combine miso, honey, ¼ tsp. lemon zest, and ¼ tsp. lime zest until miso is dissolved and sauce is smooth.

 Place a medium non-stick pan over medium heat and add 1 tsp. olive oil.
 Add salmon, skin side up, to hot pan and cook until salmon reaches a minimum internal temperature of 145 degrees, 4-6 minutes per side.

-Plate dish as pictured on front of card, garnishing Brussels sprouts with cilantro and bang bang sauce and glazing salmon with citrus-miso sauce.
+Plate dish as pictured on front of card, placing salmon on citrus-miso sauce and garnishing Brussels sprouts with bang bang sauce and cilantro.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.